Alfred McCoy (American football): Early life

 A native of Brookline, Massachusetts, McCoy attended Newton High School and Dean Academy.
 As a youth he excelled in football, swimming, and baseball.
 He was awarded a medal from the Massachusetts Humane Society for saving a girl from drowning in Crystal Lake.
-He attended the College of Holy Cross for one semester but had to leave due to poor health.
+He attended the College of the Holy Cross for one semester but had to leave due to poor health.
 He enrolled at Pennsylvania State University in 1921.
 He was a member of the Penn State team that played in the 1923 Rose Bowl.
 After the game, McCoy missed his midterms due to a blizzard that trapped him in his wife's home town of Syracuse, New York.
 He could not afford the $5 an exam fee to retake the test so he dropped out of school and worked on a railroad.
 McCoy resumed his education after he was recruited to play football at Lafayette College by coach Jock Sutherland.